 - Gardner’s syndrome.
 This is a type of FAP that causes polyps to grow in your colon and small intestine.
 It may also cause noncancerous tumors in other parts of your body.

 - Lynch syndrome.
-Also known as hereditary nonpolyposis colorectal cancer, it causes you to grow polyps that are very likely to become colon cancer.
+Also known as hereditary nonpolyposis colorectal cancer or HNPCC, it causes polyps that are very likely to become colon cancer.

 - MYH-associated polyposis (MAP).
 A problem with the MYH gene causes many polyps to grow or colon cancer to happen at a young age.